 Step eight: Evaluation of drug abuse or use of alcohol

 It is common for individuals going through a mental condition to turn to drugs or alcohol to subside the symptoms.
 These two things diminish the disturbing feelings that usually come from the disorder.
 For this reason, it is crucial for anyone who doubts a mental disorder to note whether there is a misuse of alcohol or prescription drugs.

 Because drug abuse and substance use are complicated mental conditions, it is vital to seek help immediately.
 However, it is also essential to highlight whether the individual may have a co-occurring mental health condition.
 This is because the underlying condition may be significant to cure substance use.

 The need for medical disorder treatment

-Conclusion, identification of a mental disorder-a step-by-step guide
+Last word on the identification of a mental disorder-a step-by-step guide

 Once doctors confirm the symptoms and signs, family members or friends can acknowledge the issue and determine how long it has been happening.
 Counseling the person who is struggling should be the immediate goal.
 But before that, ask a family doctor for a suggestion on how to continue.

 With a mutual agreement, schedule an appointment with the doctor and explain the doctor’s advice to the person.
 You can also arrange an intervention if there are any complications or rejections.